dwhieb/utilities/checklists/accessibility.md

 - [ ] Controls should not trigger any major changes unless the user expects them to

-- [ ] Place navigation elements in the same place on each page
+- [ ] Don't use block-level links.
+They should be inline.

 ## Understandability